Looking for help with your list?

 How Double Opt-In Works

 The double opt-in process includes two steps.
 In step 1, a potential subscriber fills out and submits your online signup form.
-In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your Mailchimp list.
+In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your Mailchimp audience.

 Turn on Double Opt-In